Skip to content

 name: Ryan Johnson

-description: 'Husband, father, and avid technologist based in Tallahassee, Florida'
+description: 'Husband, father, technologist, and aspiring songwriter based in Tallahassee, Florida'

 avatar: http://github.com/tenthirtyam.png